Joey Gallo Player Props: Twins vs. Mariners

-Joey Gallo, with a slugging percentage of .391 in his past 10 games -- including two home runs -- will be in action for the Minnesota Twins versus the Seattle Mariners, with Luis Castillo on the mound, July 19 at 9:40 PM ET.
+The Minnesota Twins and Joey Gallo (.360 slugging percentage over his past 10 games, including two homers), battle starter George Kirby and the Seattle Mariners at T-Mobile Park, Thursday at 3:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Mariners.
+In his last game he had a hitless showing (0-for-3) against the Mariners.

 Joey Gallo Game Info & Props vs. the Mariners